 HIPAA (Health Insurance Portability and Accountability Act) is an ordinance that protects and provides rights to individuals over their health information.
-This rule restricts physicians and the business associates to disclose the health information of patients unless they have a valid HIPAA authorization signed by the patients or their representatives.
+This rule restricts physicians and business associates to disclose the health information of patients unless they have a valid HIPAA authorization signed by the patients or their representatives.
 A valid HIPAA authorization contains the following features:

 - The authorization must not be mixed with any other document.
 For instance, the authorization to share the physiotherapy data shouldn’t be combined with the other aspects of Patient Health Information (PHI)